On This Day In Judy Garland’s Life And Career – April 4

 “[Meet Me In St. Louis], directed by Vincente Minnelli, quickly established itself as MGM’s most popular film.” – Cliff Froehlich, 2004

-April 4, 1938: Judy was traveling home on the Super Chief from Chicago to Los Angeles after her successful Everybody Sing tour of parts of the East Coast and Midwest.
-The train (which was the “Atchison, Topeka, and the Santa Fe” line) made a scheduled stop in Albuquerque, New Mexico, during which the “Albuquerque Journal” reported that Judy stepped off the train to stretch her legs and purchase a postage stamp.
+April 4, 1938: Judy and her entourage traveled home on the Super Chief from Chicago to Los Angeles after the successful Everybody Sing tour of parts of the East Coast and Midwest.

-No photos were snapped of her, that we know of.
-Included here is a photo of Judy arriving in New York that previous February for the same tour.
+No photos were taken during this stop.
+Included here is a photo of Judy arriving in New York that previous February during the same tour.

 Our-Love-Affair-Judy-Garland-Mickey-Rooney